Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Usually he’s a lot worse," Stainless growled.
 It was hard to tell, but Dog suspected he might actually be amused.

 "If this cure works on Gaoians, I’ll fund ‘em to upgrade this place however the fuck he wants," the Great Father added, much more seriously.
-"Why his own *people* won’t…"
+"Why his own *people* won’t..."

 "Corti have their ways," Dog said.
 "I’ve done a lotta business with ‘em over the years.
 Sticks up their asses, but at least you always know where you stand with ‘em."

 "Unner a microscope, usually.
-Well…that ain’t fair, not no more.
+Well... that ain’t fair, not no more.
 They did my people a big service not too long ago."

 "Totally mercenary, darling, I assure you!"
 Nofl called over his shoulder.
 "Call it enlightened self-interest!"

-"Sounds about right…."
+"Sounds about right...."
 Dog finished his coffee and set it aside. "...Can I see my crew?"

 Stainless shook his head.
 "Not an option mate, sorry.
 They’re all in stasis.
 I can show you a room full o’ bags stacked like firewood, but..."